Eczbek/xieite/docs/namespaces/algorithms/modes.md

 &nbsp;

 ## Description
-Computes the modes (or antimodes) of a set of data.
+Finds the modes (or antimodes) of a range of numbers.

 &nbsp;